FelixAugenstein/watson-assistant-jira-issues/README.md

 ![Native NodeJS Code](readme_images/native-nodeJS-code.png)

-## Set up the cloud function
+## Set up the Cloud Function

-Go back to your IBM Cloud Dashboard.
+In your IBM Cloud account go to IBM Cloud Dashboard.
 Click the Cloud Functions button, then go to Actions and click create, to create a new action.

 ![Cloud Functions Button](readme_images/cloud-functions-button.png)

-Give your action a name, keep the Default Package and choose Node.js as your runtime.
+Give your action a name, keep the Default Package and choose Node.js - for instance 10 or 12 - as your runtime.
 Click create.

 ![Create Cloud Function Action](readme_images/create-cloud-function.png)

 Copy and paste the `create-jira-issue.js` code.
-Now you need to provide some elements from the native Node.Js code you copied from Postman:
+Now you need to provide some properties from the native Node.Js code you copied from Postman:

-- The correct hostname
+- Correct hostname
-- The header Authorization
+- Header Authorization
-- The header Cookie
+- Header Cookie
+- Project ID

+Check all the lines in the code where it says 'YOUR INPUT REQUIRED HERE' and provide these 4 properties.

 ![Provide your data](readme_images/provide-your-data.png)

 Now you can test your Cloud Function to make sure everything works fine.
-Therefore save it and click Invoke with Parameters, provide the input below, and click Apply, then click Invoke.
+Therefore, save it and click Invoke with Parameters, provide the input below, and click Apply, then click Invoke.
 Results are shown in the Activations pane.
-(HD in the description stands for help desk).
+In Jira your new issue should be created.

 ```
 {
-  "ticketOperation": "createTicket",
-  "ticketStatus": "open",
-  "ticketDescription": "HD my email is not working",
-  "ticketContact": "email@example.com"
+  "jiraIssueType": "10002",
+  "jiraIssueSummary": "New Task created via IBM Cloud Function",
+  "jiraIssueDescription": "Description of the Task created via IBM Cloud Function"
 }
 ```